SatnamPC/android-interview-questions-2025/README.md

 MainActivity OnDestroy

 ### Q.) How do we share data between fragments?
-**Ans**: Using Shared ViewModel and Using nav arguments from Nav graph.
+**Ans**: Using Shared ViewModel and using nav arguments from the Nav graph.

 ### Q.) What are the SOLID principles, and how do they explain them?
 **Ans**. **SOLID** is an acronym for five design principles that help create maintainable, scalable, and robust code.<br />